 Unfortunately, about one in seven new mothers experience postpartum or postnatal depression after giving birth.
 That’s quite significant, and it does not even include unreported cases.
 It can be quite difficult to believe that you could be one of them, especially when all you can think about now is how wonderful it would be for a new baby.
 No one can predict what major changes you may go through after birth, how you will feel about yourself, your baby, your relationship or the support you get.

 Many women experience a “high” which can result in postnatal depression after giving birth.
 In forty percent of these women, this “high” results in varying degrees of postpartum depression or “blues.”
 In most cases, this might manifest by crying for no apparent reason in the first 3-7 days.

-For some women, but it could lead to more serious and deeper feeling of anxiety or depression lasting two weeks or more.
-If this happens, it is advisable to seek professional help and a referral from you GP.
+For some women, it can lead to more serious and deeper feelings of anxiety or depression lasting two weeks or more.
+If this happens, it is advisable to seek professional help and a referral from your GP.

 Helpful Tips: It can be useful to find out the causes of postnatal depression

 There are physical, social and psychological changes following the birth to consider.
 For example, the dramatic hormonal changes which follow giving birth.
 There is physical discomfort after birth, for example, an episiotomy, “afterbirth” pains caused by contractions of the uterus, breast engorgement, lack of sleep.